-(1) Files that you have saved to another location as a safeguard against loss.
+- The files that you saved to another location, so you can restore them in case of loss.
 Also known as “backup archive.”

 - The operation in which files are sent and stored to another computer or device, as in, “Your backup is in progress.”

 The setting for how often Code42 for Enterprise backs up files or file revisions.

 A group of files that you want backed up to a specific location or with specific settings.

-Links that appear at the top of an app or website to indicate your location in the hierarchy and facilitate navigation.
+Links that appear at the top of a web page to show you where you are in the website and help with website navigation.

 Code42 app for Splunk

 Code42 uses Splunk (software for searching, analyzing, and visualizing large amounts of machine-generated data) to provide visual reports about Code42 data and usage.
 The Code42 app for Splunk is an add-on to Splunk that connects a customer's Code42 data to their Splunk environment.

 - A Code42 environment with no on-premises authority server or storage server.
 This is Code42’s SaaS solution; all administrative functions and storage are managed by the Code42 cloud.